-Our latest infographic details some of the many changes that have occurred to postal services.
+Our latest infographic “a brief history of the postal service” details some of the many changes that have occurred to UK postal services.
 Some form of postal service has been with us for at least 2500 years.
-Of course its initial motive was military – it was essential to carry clear communications across often vast areas and early Western civilisations created fairly complex structures to allow for the smooth carrying of these military orders and reports.
+Of course, its initial motive was military – it was essential to carry clear communications across often vast areas and early Western civilisations created fairly complex structures to allow for the smooth carrying of these military orders and reports.

 As the infographic shows there have been many changes to UK post services since then – perhaps many ‘political’ and many controversial too.
 The overall aim in recent years has been to ‘democratise’ the service for suppliers – allowing a greater number of private sector businesses to offer services to business.
 The effect on direct mail services providers has been to allow them to offer greater value and more flexible services for their clients.
 While the Royal Mail may still ultimately deliver the Direct Mail item postal carriers can provide services earlier in the delivery chain that will allow businesses to achieve discounts that help maintain the commercial effectiveness of their campaigns.

 Changes still to come